Central District of California Local Rules and Judge Filing Requirements

 - Judge Fernando L. Aenlle-Rocha

-Junior lawyers (under 5 years) may increase likelihood of oral argument if noted in bold/underline.
+Junior lawyers (under 5 years experience) may increase likelihood of oral argument if noted in bold/underline.

 - Judge Wesley L. Hsu